 Day 12: Irkutsk – Olkhon Island

 Early in the morning, check-out and transfer to Olkhon Island.
 The trip will take 4 to 5 hours with the lunch break on the way.

-Upon arrival in Khuzhir, the largest village on the island, check-in and after short time for rest, we will go on an introductory walk around the village to have a look at the local houses, galleries, stores and, most importantly, the iconic sight of the island – cape Burkhan, one of the nine famous Asian sanctuaries, said to be the place to feel the true spirit of the island.
-In the evening - Russian banya!
+Upon arrival in Khuzhir, the largest village on the island, check-in.
+After short time for rest, we will go on an introductory walk around the village to have a look at the local houses, galleries, stores and, most importantly, the iconic sight of the island – cape Burkhan.
+It is one of the nine famous Asian sanctuaries, said to be the place to feel the true spirit of the island.

 Day 13: Olkhon Island